In this post, I will review languages similar to Turkish and the degree of mutual intelligibility and grammatical similarity.

-These languages definitely have common grammatical, logical, and structural features.
+These languages definitely have similar grammatical, logical, and structural features.

-Japanese linguists widely reject Japanese Altaic roots and the Japanese language’s relation to the Korean language.
-Yet, Japanese has some similar features with Turkish and other Altaic languages.
+Japanese linguists widely reject Japanese Altaic roots and the Japanese language’s relation to Korean.
+Yet, Japanese has some similar features to Turkish and other Altaic languages.

-Japanese has agglutination (adding prefixes to verbs), sentence structure (Subject-Object-Verb), and other grammar similarities.
+Japanese has grammar similarities with Turkish, like agglutination (you can add prefixes to verbs), and sentence structure (Subject-Object-Verb).

 The Korean language can be more similar to Turkish than Japanese, yet similarities lie primarily in the grammar structures of these languages.

-Korean and Turkish also share similar grammatical structures like agglutination, sentence structure, the syntax of adjectives, and nouns, and vowel harmony.
+Korean and Turkish share similar grammatical structures like agglutination, sentence structure, the syntax of adjectives and nouns, and vowel harmony.

-Estonian, Hungarian, Finnish, and other Uralic languages have similar grammatical concepts.
+Estonian, Hungarian, Finnish, and Turkic languages have similar grammatical concepts.

 For these reasons, some linguists theorize that Turkish and Uralic languages are similar and have a common ancestry.